apiquality/.github/profile/README.md

 ## Releases
-The last release (2.2):
-- Create spectral file with sonarapi rules
-- Create contract tests in  postman with on click
-- View the mocks in apiquality
-- Create environment profiles with different cycle of APIOps
+### v2.3 (nov 2024)
-- Notifications system for Domain and APIs
+- Create APIs using IA
+- Add followers to APIs and domains to get notifications
+- Move APis between domains
+- Add retrocompatibiliy stage

 ## Roadmap
 The next releases are:

-### v2.3 (dec 2024)
+### v2.4 (dec 2024)
 - Use spectral as alternative doSonarAPI
 - Integrate with OWASP Zap to scan api vulnerabilities
 - Deploy API Portal without API Managers
 - Deploy all cycle in Tyk and ApigeeX
-- Create APIs using IA

 ### v3.0 Statistics release (Mar 2025)
 - Deploy API Portal with AWS API Gateway